How to Jack Up a Car to Change Oil?

 If you’re looking to change your car’s oil, you’ll need to jack it up first.
 Here’s a step-by-step guide on how to do it: 1.
 Park your car on level ground and set the emergency brake.

 5 .
-Replacethe oil filter with a new one before adding in fresh oil (following the manufacturer’s recommendations on how much).
-Screw in the new drain plug and remove all of the jack stands and jacks from under your vehicle.
+Replace the oil filter with a new one before adding fresh oil (following the manufacturer’s recommendations on how much).
+Screw in the latest drain plug, then remove all jack stands and jacks from under your vehicle.

 About the author